grrr-amsterdam/s3-image-scaler/README.md

 - `DEPLOYMENT_BUCKET`: the bucket to hold your Serverless deploys.
 Required when deploying using Serverless.
 - `AWS_REGION`: the region to deploy the Lambda function to.
 Required when deploying using Serverless.
 - `SERVERLESS_ROLE`: the role assumed by the Lambda function.
+- `SERVICE_NAME`: the name of the Lambda function, defaults to "imageScaler".

 ##### Defining SERVERLESS_ROLE